 - Use vocabulary from a recent lesson to build a list of positive and negative connotations for each word.

-Remind students that thinking about and understanding the depths of their language is powerful.
+My closing thought: Remind students that thinking about and understanding the depths of their language is powerful.
 Illustrate how grammar relates to vocabulary, writing, and literature.
+Don’t be afraid to experiment and make the grammar lessons your own.
 Other lessons will be easier because of their foundation with grammar.
 When working with middle school grammar lessons, moving beyond basics will engage students.